-You won’t have all the answers to questions that arise during a conversation of this nature or you might feel overwhelmed and need to break from a discussion.
+You won’t have all the answers to questions that arise during a difficult conversation at work or you might feel overwhelmed and need to break from a discussion.
 It’s okay – and it can be productive – to revisit the conversation.
-You might assign yourself and participants follow up action items such as a topic to research, video to watch or podcast to listen to.
+You might assign yourself and participants follow-up action items such as a topic to research, a video to watch or a podcast to listen to.
 Finally, take some time to process what you learned from your conversation, share it with your community to amplify marginalised voices and speak about your experiences beyond the present moment.

 Here are two resources that further explore difficult conversations, the first through an infographic guide to navigating discussion blockers and the second through a personal success story:

 'It’s easy to forget how much impact kindness, compassion and empathy can have', says Howard Shin, Global Product Commercialisation Lead and Co-Chair of the Asian Network at Indeed, in his Here to Help video.
-Finding ways to lead with compassion and empathy in the midst of conflict may help us begin or continue to have difficult but productive conversations at work.
+Finding ways to lead with compassion and empathy amid conflict may help us begin or continue to have difficult but productive conversations at work.

 Please note that none of the companies, institutions or organisations mentioned in this article are affiliated with Indeed.

 - How to Add Writing Skills on a Resume (With Relevant Skills)

 - How to Write a Sports Resume in 8 Steps (With Template)

 - How to Write a Caregiver Resume Objective (With Examples)

 - How to Write a Quality Assurance Resume (Including Examples)

 - How to Write a Relief Teacher Resume: With Steps and Example